release

 What’s next?

-The next big features on the roadmap are search performance improvements, further improving the calendar view, free trials for paid plans, collaborator mentions, advanced filtering, and other features suggested by the community.
+The next major features on our roadmap include search performance improvements, further enhancements to the calendar view, free trials for paid plans, collaborator mentions, advanced filtering, and other features suggested by the community.

 Do you have questions regarding the new updates or anything else?
 Leave your questions in our official community forum — we’re always happy to answer them!